Exploring the Life and Legacy of André Gide: A Journey Through Literature and Collaboration

 Gide’s personal life was marked by struggles with his own identity, including his sexuality.
 He married, had a family, and later revealed his homosexuality.
 These experiences shaped his writings, particularly his exploration of the conflicts between societal expectations and personal authenticity.

-Chronological list of some works of André Gide:
+List of some works of André Gide

 - The Notebooks of André Walter (Les Cahiers d’André Walter) – 1891